nautobot/nautobot-app-nornir/docs/admin/install.md

 ## Prerequisites

-- The plugin is compatible with Nautobot 2.0.0 and higher.
+- The app is compatible with Nautobot 2.0.0 and higher.
 - Databases supported: PostgreSQL, MySQL

 !!! note